turingschool-examples/frontend-mod-1-prework/day_3/README.md

     When the minutesToHeatWater is 8, it goes like this: "Is it true that 8 is less than 7?
 No. Next, is it true that 8 is equal to 7?
 No. Next, is it true that 8 is equal to 8?
 Yes, it is, so print out the line It's boiling!".

-    Lastly, when total is 9, it goes: "Is it true that 9 is less than 7?
+    Lastly, when minutesToHeatWater is 9, it goes: "Is it true that 9 is less than 7?
 No. Next, is it true that 9 is equal to 7?
 No. Next, is it true that 9 is equal to 8?
 No. Since none of those are true, execute the else and print the line Hot!
 Hot!
 Hot!.

     Only one section of the *if/else if/else* structure can have its instructions run.
 If the *if* is true, for instance, Javascript will never look at the *else if* or *else*.
 Once one block executes, that’s it.